 Excel keeps crashing Excel value error

-Excel file is not responding Excel formulas not working
+Excel file is not responding to Excel formulas not working

-The file has been corrupted Excel formulas are out of bound/memory
+The file has been corrupted Excel formulas are out of bounding/memory

 Excel is running slow Excel can't find references for formula

 Excel worksheet is frozen Excel not calculating the formula